bebrws/x86LinuxUserModeEmu/README.md

 I have made a bunch of other small changes as well, mostly just to challenge myself so that I didn't just copy and paste code from Ish over into a new project.
 My goal was to be able to describe what any particular line of code did, not to be able to write this on my own necessarily.
 I also thought it would be nice if I could document the code to a ridiculous standard so that it may provide useful for anyone else who was having a hard time finding material.

+Some other interesting code would be in the setup for any instruction:

+    [self readByteIncIP:&modRMByte];
+    mrm = [self decodeModRMByte:modRMByte];
+    regPtr = [self getRegPointer:mrm.reg opSize:8];
+    if (mrm.type == modrm_register) {
+        rmWritePtr = rmReadPtr = [self getRegPointer:mrm.base opSize:8];
+        memcpy(&rmReadValue, rmReadPtr, sizeof(uint8_t));
+    } else {
+        addr = [self getModRMAddress:mrm opSize:8];
+        if (!(rmReadPtr = [self.task.mem getPointer:addr type:MEM_READ])) {
+            return 13;
+        }
+        memcpy(&rmReadValue, rmReadPtr, sizeof(uint16_t));
+        rmWritePtr = [self.task.mem getPointer:addr type:MEM_WRITE];
+    }

+    regPtr = [self getRegPointer:mrm.reg opSize:8];

+and:

+    [self readFourBytesIncIP:&imm32];

+I thought this turned out be fairly readable, even with the hacks I had to add in to make this block re usable in all situations (the hack I am referring to is the use of memcpy which I will explain).

+Many op codes operate on either a register, whatever the "MODRM" byte says to operate on and/or an immediate value.

+That first block of code is executed after the first opcode byte has been read and we have figured out which opcode we are parsing bytes for.
+Then that code above starts out by reading in the MODRM byte.
+This byte will say whether or not it will be effecting an address or a register.
+This is why there is an if statement there.

+The nice part about this code is that regardless of the branch of logic we take we end up with 2 pointers rmWritePtr and rmReadPtr.
+Both of which can be used regardless of whether the MODRM byte decided that this was a register operation or a memory operation.
+This way the code actually performing the operations doesn't need to check the MODRM byte or worry about this difference.
+When writing the code for a MODRM operation I can just use

+    *(uint32_t *)rmWritePtr

+whenever I need to set a r/m value and

+    *(uint32_t *)rmReadPtr

+whenever I need to read a r/m value.

+For example if I had an operation like:

+    ADD r16/32 r/m16/32

+This would be asking me to add the value from the register specified in the opcode with with MODRM value and store it in the MODRM location.

+I could get the (dumbed down) result with:

+    *(uint32_t *)rmWritePtr = (uint32_t)rmReadValue + *(uint32_t *)regPtr

+I thought this lead to very readable opcodes.

+And I showed above how easy it is to read a few bytes from eip to grab an immediate already.

 ## What's going on with it now?